valderman/grape/README.md

-Trope
+Grape
 =====
-Type-safe Reification Of Patterns for EDSLs
+Generic Reification of ADTs and Patterns for EDSLs

 What?
 -----